-Can we agree that it is a good thing to know how to let go of anger at work without scaring or alienating your co-workers?
+Can we agree that it is a good thing to know how to let go of anger without scaring or alienating anyone?
 Focus on the “let go of anger” bit: if you could let go of anger reliably, every time you need to, would you?

 Take the red pill

 “You take the blue pill, the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill, you stay in Wonderland, and I show you how deep the rabbit hole goes.”

 Next time anger finds you, will you stuff it away and pretend it has no hold on you?
 That’s the blue pill.
 Stop reading now and you can keep your world intact and undisturbed.

 The red pill is the way to let go of anger.
 The truth.
 Anger just is.
 We get angry for good reasons.
 We can fully experience anger without the need to fully express it.
 That’s the red pill.

 The rabbit hole

 Like Neo’s first encounter with the Matrix, we spend much of our time denying ourselves feelings that aren’t “appropriate,” don’t we?
 “Don’t be afraid!”
 “Don’t let anybody see you cry!”
 “Getting angry isn’t how we do things in this house.”
 Sound familiar?

 That way of thinking has become so ingrained in us that we believe it is normal: normal people don’t get angry; normal people don’t get afraid; normal people don’t cry.
 That’s blue-pill thinking.
 Normal people do experience all those emotions; suppressing them is one way to crazy, and it gives away power to people who’ve taken the red pill.

 A “normal” emotion is a fully-experienced emotion.
 And like the Matrix, the emotional red pill rabbit hole leads, not to crazy, but to power.